frankyu123/rsort/README.md

 # rsort
-A toolkit for sorting large texts
+A tool for sorting large texts based on external mergesort.